Enter the details below to receive a callback from the

 It is advisable to seek a medical professional’s advice if your symptoms worsen.

 According to at least one expert, if a parent has contacted the coronavirus, their unborn child likely won’t catch it from them, but it is always better to be safe than sorry.
 Pregnancy makes it hard for bodies to fight off infection which is why proper care must be taken to prevent yourselves from falling ill and to take care of your baby.
-It is highly recommended to follow certain precautions like:
+It is highly recommended to follow certain precautions and also find the COVID-19 Virus Infection and Pregnancy

 1. Limit your exposure to crowded areas.